On Cremona Transformations of P^3 which factorize in a minimal form

-Returning to the dimension three case, we reconsider the arguments in \cite{Ka87} in the context of the Sarkisov program and notice that the main result therein may be reinterpreted by saying that general cubo-cubic Cremona transformations are, in fact, the unique links connecting $\PP^3$ to itself if we assume those links arise into the smooth varieties category and do not contain any small contraction (that is, logarithmic flips in general); this condition, i.e. smoothness and absence of small contractions, is a ``specialness'' condition on links of type II.
-One also may read this result as saying that general cubo-cubic Cremona transformations are the shortest non trivial way to go from $\P^3$ to $\PP^3$ in the subgraph of the one mentioned above, whose vertexes are (isomorphism classes of) smooth varieties with Picard number 1; more generally, the links without small contractions are such shortest ways to connect two (maybe coincident) such vertexes.
+Then, the main result in \cite{Ka87} may be reinterpreted, in the context of the Sarkisov program, by saying that general cubo-cubic Cremona transformations realize the shortest non trivial way to go from $\P^3$ to itself in the graph mentioned above.

-In order to search other interesting Cremona transformations, and taking into account the considerations above, it seems us to be natural to ask for birational maps of $\PP^3$ factorizing as a product of elementary links of type II which are ``special'' (i.e. in the smooth varieties category and without small contractions).
+Finally, in order to search other interesting Cremona transformations, and taking into account the considerations above, it is natural to study birational maps of $\PP^3$ factorizing as a product of elementary links of type II which are ``special'' (i.e. in the smooth varieties category and without small contractions).